More than £23.1m investment is going to help Regenerate, Renew and Revitalise Goldthorpe, Thurnscoe and Bolton upon Dearne through the Towns Fund.

 - Few local activities and facilities for young people.

-Goldthorpe’s vision and strategic position within the RMT programme was to be the commercial hub and market centre for the surrounding villages and wider Dearne valley.
-Therefore the primary objective of the masterplan was to consolidate and improve the retail offer of the village and ensure its future viability and sustainability.
+Goldthorpe’s vision was to be the commercial hub and market centre for the surrounding villages and wider Dearne valley.
+The primary objective of the masterplan was to consolidate and improve the retail offer of the village.
+This in turn ensure its future viability and sustainability.

 Key themes of the final masterplan were: